scuzzydude/asimov/asimov.md

 #### Engineer's Address

-The engineer's reserve is the Foundations weight against billionaires who can wield advantages in the responsibility domain through the property queue.
+The engineer's reserve is the Foundation's weight against billionaires who can wield advantages in the responsibility domain through the property queue.
 We are depending on this for equalization.

 This gives the engineer tremendous power.
 As a rule, the electorate should have lady justice do a sniff test before casting votes for an engineer.